markorr321/intune-conditional-access-enrollment-exclusions/README.md

 Allowing them to operate without generic MFA prompts prevents CA from breaking background token flows and significantly reduces:

 - Enrollment failures
-- “Problem with your work or school account” prompts
+- “Problem with your work or school account” / **“Work or School Account Problem just after Hybrid AD Joined Autopilot”** prompts
 - Devices stuck in a non-compliant or “needs attention” state

 ### 2. Enforcing MFA at Device Registration